UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/docstructure.rst

 Debugging and Testing
 ---------------------
-Sometimes, :math:`\LaTeX` gives obscure errors and references lines which don't actually contain errors.
-This is because :math:`\LaTeX` usually doesn't encounter the errors until it tries to piece together code, such as at the end of an environment, most commonly when writing math.
+Sometimes, LaTeX gives obscure errors and references lines which don't actually contain errors.
+This is because LaTeX usually doesn't encounter the errors until it tries to piece together code, such as at the end of an environment, most commonly when writing math.

 Putting :code:`\end{document}` inside of an environment does cause an error itself.
-However, :math:`\LaTeX` will have processed all code up to that point so the original error will still cause an issue.
-This is because when :math:`\LaTeX` encounters :code:`\end`, it will typeset everything up to that point.
+However, LaTeX will have processed all code up to that point so the original error will still cause an issue.
+This is because when LaTeX encounters :code:`\end`, it will typeset everything up to that point.
 If the only error is that :code:`\end{document}` is inside an environment, then :code:`\end{document}` is before the error.
 If not, then :code:`\end{document}` is after the error.
 This allows for a line-by-line search to